lcarlier/EasyMock/README.md

 ## <a name="user-content-htce"></a> How to compile EasyMock ?

-EasyMock can be compiled on Linux or MacOS x86_64/arm.
+EasyMock can be compiled on Linux or macOS x86_64/arm.

 ### <a name="user-content-dependencies"></a> Dependencies

-EasyMock depends uses the following mandatory libraries:
+EasyMock uses the following mandatory libraries:
 * libclang/llvm
 * libctemplate
 * libncurse
 * liboost (system, filesystem)

-Additionnally, the following optional libraries can be installed to enable printing the backtrace in the error messages:
+Additionally, the following optional libraries can be installed to enable printing the backtrace in the error messages:
 * libunwind
 * libdw